SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

    :align: center

 It allows to fix the origin to be committed as preferred origin and to set the event type in one go.
-If *Return to event list after commit* is ticked the event list is activated after pressing OK to select another event quickly.
+If *Return to event list after commit* is ticked, the event list is activated after pressing OK to select another event quickly.

 *Earthquake name*
  Contains the event description *earthquake name*.
-If this field is empty the description will be removed from the event otherwise it will be added.
+If this field is empty, the description will be removed from the event otherwise it will be added.

 *Comment*